Skip to content

 AbiStore

-ABI Store Interface requires 2 methods set and get to store and retrieve the ABI of a contract.
-Optionally you can provide a batch get method getMany for further optimization.
+ABI Store Interface requires 2 methods: set and get to store and retrieve the ABI of a contract.
+Optionally, you can provide a batch get method getMany for further optimization.
 Because our API supports ABI fragments, the get method will receive both the contract address and the fragment signature.

 interface AbiParams {